November 2018. Draft 1.3

 4. Why the Bicycle?

-- the bicycle is the ‘equity vehicle’– just about anyone can use & own one!
+- the bicycle is the ‘equity vehicle’– just about anyone has the option of owning and using a bike!

 - bicycles are more popular than cars – in Australia bicycles outsell (and often outlast) cars.